Can you wear glasses in a passport photo?

 Rule Severity: Will It Definitely Reject My Photo?

 In the US, Canada, Australia, and India, wearing glasses without a documented medical exception is a hard rejection — there's no reviewer discretion, and it's checked by automated systems before a human ever sees the photo in most digital workflows.
 In conditional-rule countries like the UK, the outcome is more discretionary: glare or frame coverage will fail the photo, but glasses themselves aren't automatically disqualifying if the published conditions are met.
 When in doubt, removing your glasses is the option with zero rejection risk in every country covered here.
+For the wider picture, see passport photo rejection reasons and common mistakes.

 Taking Your Passport Photo at Home: Glasses Checklist